Introduction

 Plaque bacteria metabolise sugars from the diet and produce acids as a by-product.
 These acids gradually dissolve the mineral structure of tooth enamel in a process called demineralisation.
 If this process outpaces the mouth's natural ability to repair enamel through remineralisation, a cavity may eventually form.

 When plaque is not effectively removed, it can also harden into calculus (tartar), which cannot be eliminated by brushing alone.
 Calculus harbours further bacteria and can irritate the gum tissues, potentially leading to gingivitis — the earliest stage of gum disease.
+If left unmanaged, gingivitis may progress to periodontitis, a more advanced condition that can affect the supporting bone around the teeth.

 How Dental Hygienists Support Preventive Care in Practice